 Cyprus capital gains tax on shares

-While many counties will tax the gains made on the disposal of shares and other securities, they’re tax-free in Cyprus.
+While many counties will tax the gains made on the disposal of shares and other securities, they are tax free in Cyprus.

-So while your investment income may be taxed (though this depends on how you hold your investments and how long you have lived in Cyprus), any profit you make on your original investment is not.
+While your investment income may be taxed (though this depends how you hold your investments and how long you have lived in Cyprus*), any profit you make on your original investment is not.

 This includes company shareholdings.
-So if you are planning to sell your company before you retire in Cyprus, you may wish to wait until you are officially tax resident here.
+If you are planning to sell your company before you retire in Cyprus, you may wish to wait until you are officially tax resident here.

 Other Cyprus tax benefits